theupshift/chrdev/posts/2020-05-28-Notes-on-Code-BEAM-V-2020.md

 BEAM for scalability and concurrency.

+The predecessor of the BEAM was the JAM: Joe's Abstract Machine!

 **Looking at the future**

 Distribution: no worries about threads breaking, corrupting your memory, introduces latency, but is pretty fast at the end of the day.

 The future is distributed.